Writer: Report writer

-Report writers are people who gather information, organise and document it so that it can be presented to some person or authority in a position to use it as the basis of a decision.
-Well-written reports influence policies as well as decisions.
+Report writers gather information, organise and document it so that it can be presented to some person or authority in a position to use it as the basis of a decision.
 For example, Florence Nightingale (1820–1910) wrote reports that were intended to effect administrative reform in matters concerning health in the army.
-She documented her experience in the Crimean War and showed her determination to see improvements: "...after six months of incredible industry she had put together and written with her own hand her Notes affecting the Health, Efficiency and Hospital Administration of the British Army.
-This extraordinary composition, filling more than eight hundred closely printed pages, laying down vast principles of far-reaching reform, discussing the minutest detail of a multitude of controversial subjects, containing an enormous mass of information of the most varied kinds – military, statistical, sanitary, architectural" became for a long time, the "leading authority on the medical administration of armies".
+She documented her experience in the Crimean War and produced Notes affecting the Health, Efficiency and Hospital Administration of the British Army, which was considered for a while the "leading authority on the medical administration of armies".